magkamon/tetris/README.md

 1. Pick an issue that doesn't have an implementor yet.
 An implementor here is indicated in a comment, like "I'm working on this task.".
-   * If there's no issue without an implementor, you can pick one of the already picked.
-Just add another comment like above.
 1. **Fork the repository** (button in the upper right corner of the main page).
 1. **On the fork**, create a feature branch with a name following a convention:
    ```